 Charity sector jobs or “third sector” jobs can be very rewarding to work in, filled with real challenges and motivated people who want to make a difference to the world we live in.
 Some find it a challenging sector to get started in, so we have compiled some handy tips below for how best to present yourself in order to get your foot in the door.
+Take a look at our general tips for finding your first job too!

 Securing your First Charity Sector Job